-storage providers with more flexibility in the LNG storage services they could offer, potentially allowing customers to meet their needs at lower cost.
-It may also allow parties contracting storage services to have greater flexibility in allocating gas to where they value it the most.
-These impacts may ultimately result in price benefits for enduse customers.
+The Commission considers that liberalising the use of the Dandenong LNG storage facility is likely to promote the efficient operation and use of the facility.
+This is because the Dandenong LNG storage provider would have more flexibility in the LNG storage services it could offer, potentially allowing customers to meet their needs at lower cost.
+Parties contracting storage services may also have greater flexibility in allocating gas to where they value it the most.
+These impacts may ultimately result in price benefits for end-use consumers.

-The Commission also considers that the Proposed Rule is likely to improve options for risk management by DWGM participants.
+The Commission also considers that liberalising the use of the Dandenong LNG storage facility is likely to improve options for risk management by DWGM participants.
 This is because they may be able to better manage their financial risks by having greater flexibility in offering LNG to the DWGM.
 This may also ultimately result in price benefits to end-use consumers.